ember-redux/ember-redux/ddau.md

 });
 ```

-The reducuer has a code path for storing each user in the object literal using the key `all`.
+The reducer has a code path for storing each user in the object literal using the key `all`.
 Inside the conditional we use a simple [array][] helper to ensure we get a basic merge of the current state and json response.
 One of the key ideas in redux is that we shouldn't mutate the current state so we also use `Object.assign` here to avoid any side effects.
-The returned value here is a new state of the world with all the user data returned from the ajax request.
-The second code path for delete uses the [array][] helper function called `remove` to ensure we don't side effect the current state.
+The returned value from the reducer function represents the next state.
+It's important to note that this new state will live independent from the previous.
+In similar fashion the code path for removing a user will avoid side effects with help from the [array][] helper function `remove`.

-This reducer is fine but without an entry in the index.js file (found in the reducers directory) we won't ever execute it.
+This reducer is fine but without an entry in the index.js file (found in the reducers directory) it will never be executed.
 Simply import the users reducer function and export it with a key of `users`.

 ```js
 //app/reducers/index.js